-Jamie Oliver calls for free school meal extension
+Jamie Oliver: Give more children free school meals

 Celebrity chef Jamie Oliver has called for all children in households on universal credit to be given free school meals.

-He told BBC Radio 4's Today programme that England has the "meanest" policy in the UK for how many children are eligible for free school meals.
+He said he was "up for the fight" after Prime Minister Liz Truss suggested she would scrap plans for a ban on multi-buy deals for junk food.

-Around one in five pupils - 1.7 million children - currently receive free school meals in England.
+The government says 1.9 million children receive free school meals in England.

+It says it will keep the rules on who is eligible under review.

 In England, all infant state school pupils up to Year Two can get free school meals during term time.